Moriori

 Early Moriori formed tribal groups based on eastern Polynesian social customs and organisation.
 Later, a prominent pacifist culture emerged; this was known as the law of nunuku, based on the teachings of the 16th century Moriori leader Nunuku-whenua.
-This culture made it easier for Taranaki Māori invaders to nearly exterminate them in the 1830s during the Musket Wars.
+This culture made it easier for Taranaki Māori invaders to massacre them in the 1830s during the Musket Wars.
 This was the Moriori genocide, in which the Moriori were either murdered or enslaved by members of the Ngāti Mutunga and Ngāti Tama iwi, killing or displacing nearly 95% of the Moriori population.